-What are ANA’s goals for the Year of the Nurse?
+What are ANA’s goals for this extended Year of the Nurse?

-The American Nurses Association (ANA), the American Nurses Credentialing Center (ANCC) and the American Nurses Foundation – the family of organizations comprising the ANA Enterprise – will celebrate the Year of the Nurse by engaging with nurses, thought leaders and consumers in a variety of ways that promote nursing excellence, infuse leadership and foster innovation.
+The American Nurses Association (ANA), the American Nurses Credentialing Center (ANCC) and the American Nurses Foundation (The Foundation) – the family of organizations comprising the ANA Enterprise – will celebrate the extended Year of the Nurse by engaging with nurses, thought leaders, and consumers in a variety of ways that promote nursing excellence, infuse leadership, and foster innovation.

 How will ANA Enterprise engage in the Year of the Nurse?

-Throughout the year, ANA Enterprise will celebrate the Year of the Nurse by engaging with nurses, thought leaders and consumers in a variety of ways that promote nursing excellence, infuse leadership and foster innovation.
+Throughout the year, ANA Enterprise will engage with nurses, thought leaders, and consumers in a variety of ways that promote nursing excellence, infuse leadership, and foster innovation.
 We also look forward to working with partner organizations to communicate a contemporary and accurate view of nurses and the critical work they do, as well as challenge boards and other influencers to commit to nursing and nursing leaders in order to improve the nation’s health.

-Why is ANA announcing a Nurses Month instead of Nurses Week in 2020?
+Why did ANA launch a Nurses Month instead of Nurses Week in 2020?

 Despite the major role nurses play in health care delivery and community outreach, there is still a need to increase understanding of the value of nursing.
-In 2020, ANA Enterprise is extending National Nurses Week to a month-long celebration to expand opportunities to elevate and celebrate nursing.
+In 2020, ANA Enterprise extended National Nurses Week to a month-long celebration to expand opportunities to elevate and celebrate nursing.

-The theme for 2020 is Nurses Month: You Make a Difference.
-Each week will have a difference focus:
+The theme for 2021 is Nurses Month: You Make a Difference.
+Each week will have a different focus:

 Will Nurses Month replace Nurses Week?

-While the effort to give nurses a day or week in their honor started in the early 1950s, there was not an officially recognized National Nurses Week until 1993, when the American Nurses Association declared May 6 to 12 the permanent week.
-Nearly 30 years later, nurses practice in all health care settings and are filling new roles to meet the ever-growing demand for health care services.
+While the effort to give nurses a day or week in their honor started in the early 1950s, there was not an officially recognized National Nurses Week until 1993, when the American Nurses Association declared May 6th to May 12th as the permanent week.
+Nearly 30 years later, at 4.2 million strong, nurses are the largest of the health care professions and according to an annual Gallup poll, the profession most trusted by the American public.
+Nurses practice in all health care settings and are filling new roles to meet the ever-growing demand for health care services.
 We see the evolution from Nurses Week to Nurses Month as a meaningful way to expand recognition of nurses’ vital position in transforming health care.